ucsd-cse112-sp19/team-12-components/README.md

 4. Open the pre-commit script with text editor
     $ open -e hookName # mac OS
     $ gedit pre-commit # linux

+## Clang Formatting

+node.js module which wraps the native clang-format executable.
+Ensuring that the code is properly formatted is an important part of the development workflow.
+Note that the check-clang-format and git-clang-format commands require Python to be globally available.